pwnslinger/sn4ke/REWRITE.md

 You should put these adjustments under [./myrewriter.py#compile_ir](./myrewriter.py#L184-L194) function.

 # Transfer files
 To transfer mutations from server to your local use the following command:
 `scp -r mohsen@cips.dyndns.org:~/sn4ke/results/lbm_base.amd64-m64-gcc42-nn .`

+# Bug Reports
+During our research we reported the following issues to Grammatech to help us with.

+1. There was a segmentation fault received on bzip2 binary.
+Issue happened when we tried to reassemble the GTIRB representation back to an executable.
+We reported the issue and the problem is related to the remaining .ctors and .dtors sections, which seems to conflict with the ones added by the linker.
+Here is the link:  [issue #3: re-compilation error on bzip2](https://github.com/GrammaTech/gtirb-pprinter/issues/3)

+# Tips on running the experiments
+In some rare cases, mutated binary creates a series of fork processes and filled up the CPU on our clusters.
+One remediation is to check for CPU and memory utilization during benchspec run to keep usage under a certain threshold.
+While we extended the disk space to 1TB on each cluster, on EC2 servers, swap partition took a lot of space to make sure server can stay up and functional.
+This race continues until server reaches a state in which the whole disk space has been used up.
+To prevent this we suggest the following:

+1. After each successful experiment, clean-up the `benchspec/CPU2006/*/run/*` directory.
+These files are not needed for the next run and dumped here from the previous run.
+2. Kill orphan childs of infinite looped processes or forked ones, because these processes eat up a lot of memory and increase paging.
+For example, we want to kill orphan processes of `milc` binary:
+    ```bash
+        $ df -h
+            Filesystem      Size  Used Avail Use% Mounted on
+            udev             30G     0   30G   0% /dev
+            tmpfs           5.9G  920K  5.9G   1% /run
+            /dev/xvda1      970G  579G  391G  60% /
+            tmpfs            30G     0   30G   0% /dev/shm
+        $ pkill -9 -f milc
+        $ df -h
+            Filesystem      Size  Used Avail Use% Mounted on
+            udev             30G     0   30G   0% /dev
+            tmpfs           5.9G  920K  5.9G   1% /run
+            /dev/xvda1      970G  195G  776G  21% /
+            tmpfs            30G     0   30G   0% /dev/shm
+    ```